-2019 Nebraska Post School Outcomes Project Survey Are you currently taking classes at any high school?
-Yes No Current Employment Do you currently have a job?
-Yes → Go to question 3 No > 2a.
+2020 Nebraska Post School Outcomes Project Survey Are you currently taking classes at any high school?
+Yes No Current Employment 2.
+Do you currently have a job?
+Yes → Go to question 3 No 2.a.
 At any time since leaving high school, have you ever had a job?
-Yes No → Go to question 11 Which of the following best describes your current/previous job?
-Fast food/food services Retail or grocery store (sales, clerking, stocking, telemarketing) Domestic janitorial (including hotel or motel) Laborer (material handler, hwy construction, lawncare, warehouse) Production work (factory work) Building construction trades (carpenter, welder, roofer) Technical/mechanical trades (automotive, machinist, electronic) Office work (computer operator, filing) Human services, Healthcare, Daycare Military Piecework in a sheltered workshop Other 3a.
+Yes No → Go to question 11 3.
+Which of the following best describes your current/previous job?
+Fast food/food services Retail or grocery store (sales, clerking, stocking, telemarketing) Domestic janitorial (including hotel or motel) Laborer (material handler, hwy construction, lawncare, warehouse) Production work (factory work) Building construction trades (carpenter, welder, roofer) Technical/mechanical trades (automotive, machinist, electronic) Office work (computer operator, filing) Human services, Healthcare, Daycare Military Piecework in a sheltered workshop Other 3.a.
 Where do/did you work?
-In a company, business or service in your community with people with and without diabilities At home (e.g., in your family's business, self-employed) In the military In a jail or prison In sheltered employment (where most workers have disabilities) In supported employment (paid work in community with support services) Other, please specify: Have you worked/did you work at your job for at least a total of 90 days (3 months)?
+In a company, business or service in your community with people with and without disabilities At home (e.g., in your family's business, self-employed) In sheltered employment (where most workers have disabilities) In supported employment (where most workers have disabilities) In supported employment (paid work in community with support services) Other, please specify: Have you worked/did you work at your job for at least a total of 90 days (3 months)?
 Yes No 5.
 How many hours per week do/did you work at your job?
+1-10 11-19 20-29 30-34 35 hours or more

 6. What is/was your hourly wage rate?
 Less than \$9.00 per hour \$9.00 per hour \$9.01-\$10.00 per hour \$10.01 or more per hour Other, please specify: 7.
 When doing your job, do/did you interact or talk with co-workers without a disability to get your job done?
-O Yes No 8.
+O Yes O No 8.
 In this job, are/were you eligible for (can you get) a pay raise or promotion?
-Yes No 9.
+O Yes O No 9.
 Are/were you paid the same as the other people who work in a similar job with the same skills, experience, and training?
-Yes No 10.
+O Yes O No 10.
 In this job, do/did you receive benefits (such as health, dental, or vision insurance, paid sick leave or vacation, social security, unemployment insurance, or workers' compensation)?
-Yes No Post-Secondary Education 11.
-At any time since leaving high school, have you ever taken classes through any type of school, training, or education program? Γ Yes No → Go to question 18 \downarrow 0 110 7 00 to question 20 In what type of school, training, or education program were you enrolled?
-O High school completion program (Adult Basic Education, GED) Short-term education or employment training (WIA, Job Corps) Vocational or Technical School (less than a 2-year program including certificate programs) Community or Technical College (2-year college) College or University (4-year college) Enrolled in studies while incarcerated Other please specify: Other, please specify:
+O Yes O No - 11 Post-Secondary Education At any time since leaving high school, have you ever taken classes through any type of school, training, or 11. education program? - O Yes ↓ ○ No $\rightarrow$ Go to question 18 12.
+In what type of school, training, or education program were you enrolled?
+High school completion program (Adult Basic Education, GED) Short-term education or employment training (WIA, Job Corps) Short-term education of employment training (WIA, 500 Corps) Vocational or Technical School (less than a 2-year program including certificate programs) O Community or Technical College (2-year college) College or University (4-year college) Enrolled in studies while incarcerated Military O Other, please specify: